lgardner462/wa1/README.md

 <h1> READ THIS FIRST: </h1>

 The account approval process is a human process.
 This process usually takes between two and three school days but may take longer.
 You will not be able to login with these keys until the account approval and creation process is finished.
 Once this is finished you will receive a welcome email and you should then be able to login to the cluster.
+Also, you will be added to the engaging1-users@mit.edu mailing list.
+This is how you will be notified about things such as maintenance, outages, and anything else that affects the cluster as a whole.

 <h2>WHAT IS IN INCLUDED THIS ZIP</h2>

 * This README
+* An public key associated with both of these private keys (engaging-key.pub)
-* A PuTTY format private key for Windows SSH login (username_private.ppk)
+* A PuTTY format private key for Windows SSH login (engaging-key.ppk) in "windows"
-* An OpenSSH format private key for Linux/Mac SSH login (username_id_rsa)
+* An OpenSSH format private key for Linux/Mac SSH login (engaging-key) in "linux"
-* An OpenSSH format public key associated with these private keys (username_id_rsa.pub)
+* An OpenSSH config file to make SSH login simpler.a

 <h2> Getting started </h2>

-* Once your account is created you will be added to the engaging1-users@mit.edu mailing list, this is how the admins will contact you about things like cluster maintanence and outages.

 * To access the cluster you will need to log into one of the following login nodes.

  - eofe4.mit.edu   running centos 6
  - eofe5.mit.edu   running centos 6
  - eofe7.mit.edu   running centos 7

 <h2> LOGGING IN WITH SSH ON WINDOWS</h2>

 1. Download PuTTY [https://www.chiark.greenend.org.uk/~sgtatham/putty/latest.html] and run the executable.
 2. In the Session tab, enter the remote host (one of the login nodes listed above) and select SSH as the connection type.